-While propane is still significantly more popular than natural gas (with a rough percentage split of 65/35 in favor of propane), natural gas is a steadily rising presence in the world of gas grill alternatives.
-Most gas grills now offer a natural gas option as an alternative to propane.
+While propane is still significantly more popular than natural gas (with a rough percentage split of 65/35 in favor of propane), natural gas is a steadily rising presence in the world of grill fuels.
+Most of the best gas grills now offer a natural gas option as an alternative to propane.
 There are many advantages to opting for natural gas over propane, but propane grill purists have their reasons for sticking to the old standby.

 Advantages of Natural Gas

-Convenience Setup is really the only complication, but once you are hooked up to natural gas you re home free.
+Setup is really the only complication, but once you are hooked up to natural gas you're home free.
 No more running to the store to swap out propane tanks.
-Simply turn on your grill and enjoy an unlimited supply of fuel from your home s natural gas source.
+Simply turn on your grill and enjoy an unlimited supply of fuel from your home's natural gas source.
 Initial setup can be complicated, but there is a wealth of information online to help.
 Many gas grills offer a natural gas kit option that comes with a manual (often accompanied with an online video).
 This provides step-by-step instructions on how to hook it up.
 If you don t already have a gas line channeled to your back porch, contact your gas company to schedule a professional to do it for you.
-Unless you have the expertise to take on the job yourself, it s probably not something you want to mess with.
+Unless you have the expertise to take on the job yourself, it's probably not something you want to mess with.

 In Defense of Propane

 After having expounded on the virtues of natural gas, it may feel like there is little to be said in defense of propane, but the fact is many people prefer propane and there are good reasons why.
 Propane contains more energy than natural gas: propane contains 2,500 BTUs per cubic feet as compared to 1,000 BTUs for natural gas.
 Propane will give you all the heat you need, and then some, to cook your favorite BBQ dishes.
 For this and other reasons some feel propane is a purer barbecue experience.